In-depth

 This is called calendar aging.

 How to prevent: NZ doesn’t often get that hot.
-But leaving your EV at 100% charged in a stifling hot garage day after day won’t help.
+But leaving your EV at 100% charged in a stifling hot garage day after day is not ideal.
 If it needs to be left anywhere – leave it at ~50% charge.

 Li-ion cells lose capacity during the charge-discharge cycle